Jersey is walks along wild cliffs and crashing waves.

 Hungry?
-You’ll find a fantastic selection of cafés, bars and restaurants to choose from. ead to Wetherspoons for some classic pub grub.
-If you want to take something on board with you, head to Pret a Manger or like Costa Coffee.
+You’ll find a fantastic selection of cafés, bars and restaurants to choose from.
+Head to Wetherspoons for some classic pub grub.
+If you want to take something on board with you, head to Pret a Manger or Costa Coffee.

 If you like to get to the airport at the last minute, board your plane and go, why not book into our Express Lane?
 It’s a separate lane through Security, designed to enable passengers to pass through the Security area more quickly.
 Book online to save.

 Getting to Birmingham Airport is easy whatever mode of transport you use.
 If you’re travelling by public transport, you will find bus services running directly to the airport or to Birmingham International Airport train station.

 If you’re driving to the airport, you’ll find a choice of 7 car parks, which are all easily accessible from the terminal by foot or via the free courtesy shuttle bus.
 Book a parking space online in advance and save up to 70%.